FaisalBinHassan/Shopping-Center-Employee-Management-System/README.md

 # Shopping-Center-Employee-Management-System

 The goal of this program is to develop a monitoring system for employee assignment to specific product types in shopping center branches.
 The primary objective of this program is to implement a linked list.
-The secondary objective is to practice with File I/O.

 ## Inputs